Last Updated on September 13, 2021 by Jim Ferri

 Then a few weeks ago, while in Las Vegas and looking for something to do that didn’t involve gambling or a show, I decided to pay the museum a visit.

 I’m not laughing any more.
-In fact, The Mob Museum is now up there on my list of “must-do’s” for anyone headed to Sin City.
+In fact, The Mob Museum is now up there on my list of “must-do’s” for anyone visiting Sin City.

-The Mob Museum, whose actual name is the National Museum of Organized Crime and Law Enforcement, states that it’s trying to advance public understanding of organized crime and it’s impact on American society.
+Surely, then you want to visit The Mob Museum, whose actual name is the National Museum of Organized Crime and Law Enforcement.
+It’s trying to advance public understanding of organized crime and it’s impact on American society.
 And it does a very good job of it through high-tech presentations, interactive displays, themed environments and artifacts.
 The same group that designed the International Spy Museum in Washington, DC and the Rock and Roll Hall of Fame in Cleveland created it.

-You’re asked to start your tour on the third floor and when I got on the elevator a policeman on a little TV inside began reading me my rights as if I had just been arrested.
+You start your tour on the third floor.
+When you board the elevator a policeman on a little TV inside begins reading you your rights.
+It’s just as if you’ve been arrested.
 Once I got off the elevator I became engrossed in the incredible exhibition, all of it fascinating.
 I looked at photos, signage and videos explaining the history of American mobsters ranging from Murder, Inc. and Al Capone to other infamous notables right up to the present time.

 In one exhibit titled “The Mob Goes to War” I was amazed to learn how the U.S. Government turned to the mob to help the country in WWII.
-The mob’s “service” to the country included everything from securing the waterfronts, which they controlled, to helping as interpreters and providing information on Sicily for the invasion.
+In brief, the mob’s “service” to the country included everything from securing the waterfronts, which they controlled, to helping as interpreters and providing information on Sicily for the invasion.

 Other exhibits –“The Race Wire,” “The Sporting Life,” “Hooray for Hollywood,” etc. – explained how criminal families infiltrated and gained control of those industries as well as trucking, gambling, labor unions, even the parsley trade.
 Another exhibit shows how the mob bought elections and influenced world affairs.